 The main function of teeth is to help animals chew their food regardless of their diet.
 In general, meat-eating animals (carnivores) use their teeth to rip through flesh and bone.
 On the other hand, plant-eating animals (herbivores) use their teeth to grind tough vegetation.
 This means the shape and size of an animal’s teeth vary depending on the food they eat.
 As humans eat both animals and plants, we have a combination of different types of teeth.

 WHAT ARE THE TYPES OF HUMAN TEETH?

-The shape of human teeth can be broadly divided into 4 types: incisors, canines, premolars and molars.
-The incisors are 8 small chisel-shaped teeth (4 on each row) in the front of your mouth that bite into food.
-Sat next to the incisors are the 4 sharp and pointy canines that tear into food.
-Your 8 flat premolars (4 on each row) then sit next to your canines and help grind food into smaller pieces.
-Finally, the 12 molars at the back of the mouth are the biggest and strongest teeth that grind food.
+The shape of human teeth can be broadly divided into 4 types: incisors, canines, premolars, and molars.
+The incisors are eight small chisel-shaped teeth (four on each row) in the front of your mouth that bite into food.
+Sat next to the incisors is the four sharp and pointy canines that tear into food.
+Your eight flat premolars (four on each row) then sit next to your canines and help grind food into smaller pieces.
+Finally, the twelve molars at the back of the mouth are the biggest and strongest teeth that grind food.